Terminal Commands for Big Data Workflows & GitHub

 remove directory and all contents recursively rm -r {DIRECTORY}

-move file or directory from current directory to new location mv file_name new_path/
+move file or directory mv file_name new_path/

 rename file or directory in current directory mv file_name new_name

-check number of files in the current directory, pay attention to ‘l’ versus ‘1’ here ls -1 | wc -l
+check number of files in the current directory ls -1 | wc -l (pay attention to ‘l’ versus ‘1’ here)

-count number of files of any kind, recursively, in current working dir find . -type f | wc -l
+count files of any kind, recursively, from current dir find . -type f | wc -l

-count number of files with a certain extension, recursively, in current working directory find . -type f -name "*.{EXTENSION}" | wc -l
+count files with a certain extension, recursively find . -type f -name "*.{EXTENSION}" | wc -l

-check total data storage in documents directory download package with: curl https://sh.rustup.rs -sSf | sh, then install package with: cargo install dirstat-rs, and finally run: ds documents
+check total data storage in documents directory download package with: curl https://sh.rustup.rs -sSf | sh, then install package with: cargo install dirstat-rs, then run: ds documents

 create symbolic link to folder ln -s /path/to/folder {LINK NAME}

-create new tmux session, with default session ID 0 tmux
+create new tmux session tmux

-exter back into a specific tmux session tmux a -t {SESSION ID}
+enter into a specific tmux session tmux a -t {SESSION ID}

 check all active tmux sessions tmux ls

-kill tmux session tmux kill--session -t {SESSION ID}
+kill tmux session tmux kill-session -t {SESSION ID}

 GitHub